stclib/STC/docs/cstr_api.md

 (7)     bool         cstr_ibegins_with(cstr_t s, const char* substr);
 (8)     bool         cstr_iends_with(cstr_t s, const char* substr);
 ```
+These are mostly self-explainatory.
+Methods prefixed by i does case-insensitive search.

 ### Comparisons and equality
 ```c